hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 Rpl9    1.249444e-187 -0.6824496 0.954 0.999 2.470276e-183
 ```

-**The output from the `FindMarkers()` function** is a matrix containing a ranked list of differentialy expressed genes listed by gene ID and associated statistics.
+**The output from the `FindMarkers()` function** is a matrix containing a ranked list of differentially expressed genes listed by gene ID and associated statistics.
 We describe some of these columns below:

-- **gene:** gene symbol
+- **gene:** The gene symbol
-- **p_val:** p-value not adjusted for multiple test correction for condition
+- **p_val:** The p-value not adjusted for multiple test corrections for condition
-- **avg_logFC:** average log fold change for condition.
+- **avg_logFC:** The average log-fold change for condition.
 Positive values indicate that the gene is more highly expressed in the group.
-- **pct.1:** percentage of cells where the gene is detected in the group for condition
+- **pct.1:** The percentage of cells where the gene is detected in the group for condition
-- **pct.2:** percentage of cells where the gene is detected on average in the other groups for condition
+- **pct.2:** The percentage of cells where the gene is detected on average in the other groups for condition
-- **p_val_adj:** adjusted p-value for condition, based on bonferroni correction using all genes in the dataset, used to determine significance
+- **p_val_adj:** The adjusted p-value for condition, based on Bonferroni correction using all genes in the dataset, used to determine significance

 >**NOTE:** These tests treat each cell as an independent replicate and ignore inherent correlations between cells originating from the same sample.
 This results in highly **inflated p-values** for each gene.
 Studies have been shown to find a large number of false positive associations with these results.

 When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
 For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
 However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
-Also of interest is whether the majority of cells expressing the marker are in your group of interest.
+Also of interest is whether the majority of cells expressing the marker are in the group of interest.
 If `pct.1` is low, such as 0.3, it may not be as interesting.
 Both of these are also possible parameters to include when running the function, as described above.

 This is a great spot to pause and save your results!